kennethrrosen/qubes-for-journalists/README.md

 Test the LAN's router/firewall with either an internet port scanning service or preferably a port scanning application from an external IP address. configure a de-militarized zone (perimeter network) Follow all other Whonix ™ recommendations to lock down the router.

 For greater security, higher performance and a lower resource footprint, consider using an experimental MirageOS-based unikernel firewall that can run as a QubesOS ProxyVM.

-Configure each ServiceVM as a static DisposableVM to mitigate the threat from persistent malware accross VM reboots.

 Consider disabling the Control Port Filter Proxy to reduce the attack surface of both the Whonix-Gateway ™ and Whonix-Workstation ™.
 Consider hardening systemcheck.